-The easiest way to control how we feel, is to pay closer attention to what we eat.
-This includes how we are able to focus, concentrate and learn, whether that be school work for kids or job work for adults.
+The easiest way to control how we feel is to pay closer attention to what we eat.
+This includes controlling how our brains feel!
+What we eat has a huge impact on how we are able to focus, concentrate and learn, whether that be school for kids or jobs for adults.

-- Limiting sugar- whites forms of sugar (white flour, sugar, pasta and rice) will help prevent constant blood sugar swings.
+- Limiting sugar: White forms of sugar (white flour, sugar, pasta and rice) will help prevent constant blood sugar swings.
 Subbing complex carbohydrates like sweet potatoes or oatmeal for simple white carbohydrates and candy will assist with stabilizing blood sugar.
 Balanced sugar creates a calm environment for work, focus & learning.

 - Hydrate the brain.
 Our brains and body need water.
 Don’t forget to drink water throughout the day.

 I hope these quick suggestions help.
 Maybe they are a good start to increasing focus and concentration.
-If you want more help, please feel free to reach out to info@ healthynestnutrition.com, or connect to the holistic nutritionists at Healthy Nest Nutrition here.
+If you want more help, we encourage you to schedule a free 20-minute phone consultation with one of our nutritionists today!

 Hi!
 I’m Robin, the founder of Healthy Nest Nutrition.
 I am a board-certified holistic nutritionist in Denver, Colorado.
 My passion is helping people find the right diet for their bodies and then showing them how to make healthy nutrition doable and delicious!